The Ph.D. In Oceanography

 Superb Location For Oceanography Majors

-While some students earning a PhD in oceanography live and work near campus, Florida Tech also attracts students from around the world.
-The university’s location on Florida’s Space Coast puts it near rich marine environments such as the Atlantic Ocean and the Indian River Lagoon.
-The lagoon is the most diverse estuary in North America, and miles of Florida coastline provides students with internships and potential employment with many local, state, and national agencies, marine environmental consulting firms, public aquaria, mariculture companies, and private marine research organizations.
-Additionally, Florida Tech is in the middle of one of the largest high-tech workforces in the United States.
+Florida Tech also attracts students from around the world.
+The university’s location on Florida’s Space Coast puts it near rich marine environments, including the Atlantic Ocean and the Indian River Lagoon.
+The lagoon is a diverse estuarine ecosystem, and miles of Florida coastline provides students with internships and potential employment with many local, state, and national agencies, marine environmental consulting firms, public aquaria, mariculture companies, and private marine research organizations.
+Florida Tech is in the middle of one of the largest high-tech workforces in the United States.